 In his 1976 essay “The Third Typology” Anthony Vidler described the emergence of the discourse on type in three different historical contexts.
+If the ‘first typology’ arose during the Enlightenment and hinged on the idea that architecture imitates nature, the ‘second typology’ emerged after the industrial revolution “assimilated architecture to the world of machine production”: Vidler referred, respectively, to the writings of Laugier and Le Corbusier as key examples.
+The ‘third typology’ was, on the other hand, a term Vidler used to indicate the debate of his contemporaries, who, rather than finding a rationale outside of architecture, rooted typology in the very formal logic of the city.
+Aldo Rossi’s work is here Vidler’s main case study.

 Vidler’s analysis remains perhaps one of the sharpest writings on type as, rather than trying to define what type is, he contextualized its instrumental meaning in crucial passages of the modern debate.
 The three moments highlighted by Vidler all share, beyond their differences, a few similarities: they are moments in which a new social class needs to be addressed, and in which architecture struggles to redefine itself as a discipline.
 These two conditions might or might not be related, but the fact remains that faced with the rise of, respectively, the bourgeoisie, the industrial proletariat, and the white collar worker, the first three ‘typologies’ have offered architects an intellectual tool to deal with a shifting mandate.

 We might very well ask ourselves, then, why today the discourse on type seems relevant again, and why it is so urgent to address it when it comes to housing, which is the genre that before any other is asked to accommodate – and shape – new subjects.